 There comes a time in the life of every Twitter account when a little change is necessary.
 The profile pic will change and the bio will be worked over to send the just right message to every user that happens to visit the profile.
-Even the banner too is not exempt change.
+Even the banner is not exempt from change.
 After all, it is if you will your Twitter account’s billboard; the gripping and captivating image that with one glance tells everyone what you’re all about.
 In this article though, we’ll look at how to change your Twitter handle.

 Such changes are all part and parcel of maintaining a Twitter account capable of attracting new followers and exacting the right level of influence on your current ones.

 Changing any part of your Twitter account signals some sort of change.
-A change in profile pic, can signal a different type of aesthetic to your account or a change in the type of content people can expect from you.
+A change in profile pic can signal a different type of aesthetic to your account or a change in the type of content people can expect from you.
 A tweak in the bio can show a move to attract a different kind of follower or mark a milestone in your journey.
 Nothing beats a milestone in the bio profile to hook newcomers.

 Your Twitter handle and name are no different.
 Changing them should be done tactfully and as part of your growth strategy.

-Why your username or handle are important
+Why your username or handle is important

 Your Twitter handle is important for one key reason, branding.